 The Best Downtown Toronto Restaurants You Can’t Miss

-Naturally, Downtown is where you’ll find the finest restaurants in Toronto.
-This is where all the chefs’ creative ideas meet, mingle, and exquisite cuisine is born.
-If you love food, are looking for a romantic date idea, celebrating a special occasion or simply want to know what’s good in Toronto – these are downtown Toronto restaurants are our favourites.
+Naturally, Downtown is where you’ll find the finest restaurants in Toronto where the city’s most experienced chefs come to leave their mark.
+If you love food, are looking for a romantic date idea, celebrating a special occasion or simply want to know what’s good in Toronto – these downtown Toronto restaurants are our favourites.
 From high-end to simply good, the culinary scene in Downtown Toronto is yours to discover (just make a reservation!)

 Stylish, unique and full of art, Drake One Fifty has elegantly avoided being stuck up in a district filled with suits, all without alienating its lunchtime crowd.
 Stop by to take in the all the contemporary creativity that fills the space whether it’s art, decor, crafty mixology or, of course, the food – a zesty take on traditional brasserie fare.
 The ingredients are local, seasonal and the dishes are made from scratch, a mentality thats as admirable and ethical as it is trendy.
 Here, you can even order a (delicious) burger and still impress your date!

 150 York St – $$

 The latest project of popular Toronto Italian chain Terroni is La Bettola.
 Inspired by Italian hole-in-the-wall restaurants that serve simple, classic meals and lots of wine, most dishes are made using three or four ingredients.
 They really take it back to good old Southern Italian basics, often letting the homemade pasta shine.
 The simple elegance means it’s a place you could comfortably bring together all the generations of your family.

 5. George Restaurant